heidi-holappa/comparison-analyzer/docs/general-information.md

 ```

 **matching_cases_dictionary**
-With the offsets computated we next extract the cases of interest.
-These are as well stored in a dictionary of dictionaries.
-The key consists of the transcript_id, exon number and location to guarantee the key to be unique:
+With the offsets computated nextthe cases of interest are extracted.
+These are stored in a dictionary of dictionaries.
+The key consists of the transcript_id, exon number and location to guarantee the key to be unique.

 ```python
 {
     'transcript_id.exon_<number>.loc_type.offset_number': {